samcool55/InstallPepegaLinux/README.md

 22. If you're on Steam Deck, in Lutris menu right-click the game and select "Create Steam shortcut".
 Now you can exit to Game Mode and you'll see a new non-steam game in your library, with full gamepad support on default settings.

+6. Try playing the game.
+At this point Wine should configure the prefix and Pro Street should start in it's whole 400x680 glory.
+Don't worry this can be changed in the options menu of the game.
+You can change it to the correct resolution by going to "Options" -> "Graphics" -> "Resolution" and change it to 1280x800x60Hz.

 23. Congratulations, and have fun beating the new kings!

+Note A: Install lutris-GE-Proton7-42-x86_64

+1. In Lutris press the open box next to Wine in the left menu
+2. Press "install" for lutris-GE-Proton7-42